 - Automatic proxy configuration URL: if you happen to be a happy owner of a proxy configuration file (.pac), opt for this.
 Enter the address (URL) and ensure the entry is correct.
 Upon your click the proxy configuration is loaded.

-How do I reset the proxy settings?
+How do I reset the proxy settings on Windows 7?

 Why should you?
 Well, just in case you want to reset the proxy settings: yes, you can.
 You can accomplish this task either manually or by running a dedicated program.